Returned Checks, Charge Backs, and Payment Plan Delinquency

 Excelsior College accepts student payments in the form of cash, check, MasterCard, Visa, AMEX, and Discover.
 When checks are returned from a bank unpaid, or a charge back notice is received from a credit card company, it is the policy of the Bursar’s Office to collect the delinquent payments.
 The Assistant Bursar handles charge backs.
 A Student Accounting Specialist handles returned checks.

 The bank notifies the Finance Office of any unpaid (returned) checks or electronic checks received on the Excelsior College account.
 The Finance Office notifies the student in writing, about the unpaid check.
 A 30 day time period is allowed for a student to replace a returned check.
 A hold is placed on the student’s account and all services are suspended during this time period.

 Students who have a returned check for payment of a course may continue in the course.
 A hold will be placed on their student records, which will prohibit them from receiving a course grade or transcript until the returned check and the returned check fee are replaced.

 When a returned check is received an entry is made in the student’s Student Information System (SIS) record.
 The returned check fee, using AR codes BC (Bad Check) and BCC (Bad Check Charge), is assessed.

-Once payment for a returned check has been received in the form of a certified check, cashier’s check, money order, or an active authorized credit card (MasterCard, Visa, AMEX, or Discover), the Bursar’s Office will post it to the student’s account and remove the hold that was placed on the account.
+Once payment for a returned check has been received in the form of a certified check, cashier’s check, money order, or an active authorized credit card (MasterCard, Visa, AMEX, or Discover), the Bursar’s Office will post it to the student’s account and remove the hold that was placed on it.

-Charge Card Charge Back Processing
+B. Charge Card Charge Back Processing

 Paymentech requests information from Excelsior College when credit card charges are questioned by a student.